datajerk/ubuntu-15.04-armhf-bitcoin-fullnode-container/README.md

 #### Notes:

-1. Pulling down the entire blockchain will take ~2 days and ~50GB of space.
+1. Pulling down the entire blockchain will take ~2 days and ~52GB of space.
 1. By default every core will be running `bitcoin-scriptc`.
-If you want to limit the overhead of this container, edit `bitcoind.service` and change `VER_THREADS=0` to `VER_THREADS=n` where *n* is the max number of cores to use.
+If you want to limit the overhead of this container, then edit `bitcoind.service` and change `VER_THREADS=0` to `VER_THREADS=n` where *n* is the max number of cores to use.

 #### Requirements: